-At Holy Rosary School, if any member of our school community has concerns for a child's safety they need to discuss, they can notify the School Principal (Child Safety Officer), the Deputy Principal or the Learning Diversity Leader.
+At Holy Rosary School, if any member of our school community has concerns for a child's safety they need to discuss, they can notify the school Principal, the Deputy Principal or the designated Child Safety and Wellbeing Lead/Officer, Antoinette Giuffrida and Michaela Mackie.

-If the Principal or other Child Safety Officers are not available, then it should be discussed with a member of the school leadership team.
+If the Principal or Child Safety and Wellbeing Officer is not available, then it should be discussed with a member of the school leadership team.
 Alternatively, any member of the school community may report directly to the responsible authority.

-The staff member, supported by the Principal or designated Child Safety Officer will follow the step-bystep guide to making a report as outlined in the Four Critical Actions for Schools: Responding to Incidents, Disclosures and Suspicions of Child Abuse.
+The staff member, supported by the Principal or designated Child Safety and Wellbeing Officer will follow the step-by-step guide to making a report as outlined in the Four Critical Actions for Schools: Responding to Incidents, Disclosures and Suspicions of Child Abuse.